Sites of Interest

 Simmer for about 15 minutes to marry up all the flavors, then serve hot.
 Serve with brown rice and some naan bread.
 Naan bread is really good but it can make you hungry so go easy on it.

-Fat Free Ginger Turkey Curry with Brown Rice
+Ginger Turkey Curry with Brown Rice

 This is a delicious curry recipe that is relatively easy to make.
-You will need some turkey stew meat (turkey breast with all the fat and skin removed), fresh ginger root, Anaheim chili pepper, onion, garlic, fat-free plain yogurt, fresh coriander (cilantro), chicken broth and some curry powder.
+You will need some turkey stew meat (turkey breast with all the fat and skin removed), fresh ginger root, Anaheim chili pepper, onion, garlic, plain yogurt, fresh coriander (cilantro), chicken broth and some curry powder.
 We buy our curry powder by the pound because it is more economical than what is available in grocery stores.

 Ingredients: